CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="Exercise 5.1">}}

-Visit the following https://github.com/CodeYourFuture/education-blog and firstly identify the Fork button.
+Visit the following https://github.com/CodeYourFuture/education-blog and firstly locate the Fork button on this page.

 Click on the Fork button to create a new fork of the repository and set yourself as the owner of the fork.